kronostechnologies/graphql-framework/src-docs/docs/cache.md

 # Cache

 The GraphQL framework handles 4 cache levels from the get-go.
-Turning on developer mode in the configuration will fully disabled all cache layers, so they are effectively only active in production.
+Turning on developer mode in the configuration will fully disabled all **persistent** cache layers (levels 1 and 2 for now), so they are effectively only active in production.

+A cache adapter must be configured in order to enable the cache in production.

 ## Levels